NelsonFigueroa/Terminal-Typer/README.md

-# Terminal Coder
+# Code Typer

 ![Preview](/images/preview.png)

 My attempt at a clone of hackertyper.com / geektyper.com.
 This was done to improve my Javascript abilities.
-Simply open `terminal_coder.html` in a browser and start typing!
-Press the color circles to change font color.
+Simply open `code_typer.html` in a browser and start typing!
+Click on the colored circles to change font color.